freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.RectangleLocator.md

 ## RectangleLocator Class

-This class is for positioning a visual stimulus in a rectangular area
+This class represents a rectangular area where a stimulus will be positioned

 ```csharp
 public class RectangleLocator : HurPsyLib.Locator